 program are attractive to students who want to enhance their college resumes with high-achievement classes and leadership opportunities.
-Idaho's New Century Scholar, an academic honor awarded to one community college student from each state, has been a CSI student from 2006 - 2012.

 Southern Idaho students outside of Twin Falls are able to take classes at one of CSI's four off-campus centers in Idaho Falls, Burley, Hailey, and Gooding.
-Many of these classes have instructors right in their classrooms while others are delivered in real time via interactive. microwave transmission from the Twin Falls campus.
-More than 140 classes and 13 degree programs are offered online and that number is growing.
-CSI also offers its students the ability to earn bachelor's and master's degrees on campus without leaving Twin Falls, thanks to its partnerships with the University of Idaho, Idaho State University, and Boise State University.
-Twenty-two such programs are currently available with more under consideration.
+Many of these classes have instructors right in their classrooms while others are delivered in real time via interactive, microwave transmission from the Twin Falls campus.
+More than 140 classes and 18 degree programs are offered online and that number is growing.
+CSI also offers its students the ability to earn bachelor's and master's degrees on campus without leaving Twin Falls, thanks to its partnerships with the University of Idaho, Idaho State University, Lewis Clark State College, and Boise State University.
+More than 70 such programs are currently available with more under consideration.